-Since automating open enrollment will free HR resources up from doing a bunch of tedious data entry work, that means that they’ll be free to support open enrollment in other, more people-centric ways.
+Since automating open enrollment will free HR resources up from doing a bunch of tedious data entry work, that means that they’ll be free to support OE in other, more people-centric ways.

-Some examples of a People Ops approach to automated open enrollment are:
+Some examples of a People Ops approach to providing open enrollment notice to employees are:

 - Hosting office hours or “Lunch and Learns” for answering questions and navigating open enrollment issues together

 - Producing open enrollment guides that are easy to read and understand

 If the idea of People Ops is a relatively new one at your company, consider sourcing ideas from your employees themselves.
 They’re the ones who understand what their needs are and where they’re not being met better than anyone else!